Water slide: Funnel

 A funnel water slide requires riders to sit in a 2 or 4 seater round tube.
 Riders drop from inside a tunnel out into the ride's main element shaped like a funnel on its side.
 Riders oscillate from one side to the other until they exit through the back of the funnel and into a splash pool.
 The most common type of funnel is the ProSlide Tornado which is installed at almost 60 locations around the world dating back to 2003.
 In 2010, WhiteWater West began developing a competing product known as the Abyss, utilizing a raft that holds up to six riders.

-The-Half-Pipe
+Half-pipes

 Similar to a funnel, a half-pipe features a slide in which riders oscillate back and forth.
-However, this style of ride does not feature any enclosed sections.
+However, this style of ride doesn't feature any enclosed sections.
 On a Waterfun Product Sidewinder or Sidewinder Mini, riders oscillate several times before coming to a rest at the base of the slide.
 Riders then need to walk off the slide returning their tube to the next riders.

-On a WhiteWater West Boomerango or Family Boomerango, riders are sent down a steep drop and up a steep hill on the other side, before sliding backwards down another path to the end of the slide.
+A variation of the half-pipe called a wall slide typically has a steep enclosed section that exits to a wider upward-rising section that the rider then slides back down the other direction to the end of the slide.